rajhraval/Evolving/README.md

 2. Press `Cmd + R` or click the Play button to build and run the project

 ### Project Structure
-The iOS project follows a modular architecture:
+The iOS project follows MVVM architecture, powered by 3 Swift Packages:
-- `Modules/`: Contains feature-specific modules
-  - `Explore/`: Main exploration feature module
-- `Frameworks/`: Contains reusable frameworks
+- Networking - Handles networking operations, model, response and services
+- DesignComponents - Reusable UI components and Design System
-  - `Utils/`: Utility functions and helpers
+- Utils - Utility classes and extensions

 ### Development
 The iOS project uses Swift Package Manager for dependency management.
 All dependencies are automatically resolved when opening the project in Xcode.